on1dds/Nagios-Core-installer/README.md

 - configure VIM as I like it. perhaps you prefer another editor
 - install NetworkManager and firewalld

-after this, it is advised to set fixed IP address and disable wifi (e.g. `nmtui`)
+In case you haven't already done so, it is advised to set fixed IP address and disable wifi (e.g. `nmtui`)

 ## 20-apache.sh
 run this as sudo user